-- In order for a student to receive credit for a course, the student's name must appear on the official class roster provided by the Office of Admissions and Records.
+- 1. In order for a student to receive credit for a course, the student's name must appear on the official class roster provided by the Office of Admissions and Records.
 Instructors verify their class rosters during the first week of a semester.
 A student who remains on an official class roster must be given a grade even if he never attended.
 A student cannot receive a grade even if the work was completed successfully if he is not properly registered.
 Grades are posted online with in 30 days after the completion of the semester. - 2.
 All work is graded by letters which are interpreted as follows (including grade points for each semester hour):

 GRADE MEANING GRADE POINT PE ER SEMESTER HOUR

-А Excellent 4
+A Excellent 4

 В Good 3

-С Average 2
+C Average 2

 D Poor 1

 F Failure 0

 R Repeat -

 S Satisfactory -

 U Unsatisfactory -

-Ν Audit -
+N Audit -

-Ι Incomplete -
+I Incomplete -

 WD Withdrawal Drop -

-WH Hardship Withdrawa 1 -
+WH Hardship Withdraw ral -

 WP Withdrew Passing -

 WF Withdrew Failure 0

 W Withdrew -

-WC Withdrawal due to co ourse cancellation
+WC Withdrawal due to course cancellation

-SC Successful completion on of a course
+SC Successful complet ion of a course

-NC Non-successful com pletion of a course
+npletion of a course